pikesley/CV/README.md

 January 2013 - present: Head Of Robots at the [Open Data Institute](http://theodi.org), London
 ----------------------------------------------------------------------------------------------

-Automating everything I can get my hands on.
+Automating the shit out of everything I can get my hands on.

 June 2011 - January 2013: DevOps Engineer for [AMEE UK Ltd](http://www.amee.com), London
 -----------------------------------------------------------------------------------